4. Penaltys

 • Deceiving or ignoring Officials

-• Disrespectful contact to an Official or forceful contact which is negligent or avoidable
+• Forceful contact to an Official, where that contact is negligent or avoidable

 • Being abusive toward another person